Non-commissioned officer

 A sergeant of the Coldstream Guards addressing through the ranks during the rehearsal for the Trooping the Colour ceremony.

 A non-commissioned officer (NCO) is an enlisted leader, (Note: In the U.S. military, NCOs are defined by law as enlisted members.
 "Definitions") petty officer, or in some cases warrant officer, who does not hold a commission.
 Non-commissioned officers usually earn their position of authority by promotion through the enlisted ranks.

-In contrast, commissioned officers usually enter directly from a military academy, officer training corps (OTC) or Reserve Officers' Training Corps (ROTC), or officer candidate school (OCS) or officer training school (OTS), after receiving a post-secondary degree.
+In contrast, commissioned officers usually enter directly from a military academy, Officers' Training Corps (OTC) or Reserve Officers' Training Corps (ROTC), or officer candidate school (OCS) or officer training school (OTS), after receiving a post-secondary degree.

 The NCO corps usually includes many grades of enlisted, corporal and sergeant; in some countries, warrant officers also carry out the duties of NCOs.
 The naval equivalent includes some or all grades of petty officer.
 There are different classes of non-commissioned officers, including junior (lower ranked) non-commissioned officers (JNCO) and senior/staff (higher ranked) non-commissioned officers (SNCO).